 Friends don't let friends do taxes alone.
 Why not make a party of it instead?
 And as you work through all the forms, you can give awards for the most creative deductions or person with the biggest return coming their way.

 Make a vow to start earlier next year

 That way you'll have more time to spend the day doing laundry, watching TV, or hanging out with friends.

 Why Tax Day is Important

-W-2's or 1099's.
+W-2s and 1099s.
 Banking statements and donation receipts.
 There's a lot of paperwork you need to pull together to be able to do your taxes (even if you have help).
-But once it's all together, it's kind of interesting to see how much you made in the last year and where the money went.
+But once it's all there, you can see how much you made last year and where the money went.

-You start to see the different ways you can get money back — like mortgage loan interest, tax-deductible donations and even unreimbursed job-related education.
-Once you get a hang of a "strategy," you can start to plan out your next year for even more savings.
+You start to see the different ways you can get money back — like mortgage interest, donations, and even unreimbursed job-related education.
+Once you figure out a strategy, you can start planning for the next tax year.

 If you overpaid last year, you're due for a tax refund.
 If not, perhaps it's time to adjust your withholding (or estimated tax payments).